Ashleigh Buchanan

 Scott Aspinall

-Scott is an experienced junior counsel with a broad commercial practice and regulatory practice.
-He has been recognised in Doyle’s guide and Best Lawyers in the field of insolvency and restructuring and regularly acts and advises in simple and complex corporate insolvencies and restructures.
-He is a fellow of INSOL International and a professional member of ARITA.
-During 2019-2020 he was counsel assisting the NSW Casino Inquiry into Crown Casinos with a special focus on money laundering.
+Scott is an experienced junior counsel with a broad commercial practice with a special focus on domestic and cross border insolvency.
+He is recognised in Doyle’s guide and Best Lawyers in the field of insolvency and restructuring and is a fellow of INSOL international.

 John Sackar